baby195lxl/PackForN1/README.md

 ## Welcome to baby195lxl's Pages

-I use the github blog to write down some tips and some ideas in my life.
+I use the github blog to write down some tips and ideas in my life.
 Actually, I am major in Civil Engineering--it means ***I'm a rookie***, so please don't be mad at me when I ask some dull question.
 THANKS!